sylph-docs/sylph-docs.github.io/docs/pre‐built-databases.md

 - GTDB r214 database (85,202 species representative genomes) - April 28, 2023

+## GlobDB - massive prokaryotic catalogue encompassing many other genome sets

+[GlobDB](https://globdb.org/) is a catalogue of > 300,000 prokaryotic genomes/MAGs.
+Their database is dereplicated at ~96% ANI.
+GlobDB **encompasses 14 other large databases (including GTDB)**.
+The sylph database is hosted on their website.

 ## Other prokaryotic databases

+!!! tip

+    GlobDB encompasses SMAG and a OceanDNA.
+We **highly recommend using GlobDB if possible** over these databases.

 1. [OceanDNA](https://doi.org/10.1038/s41597-022-01392-5) catalogue of 8,466 ocean prokaryotic MAGs, `-c 200` (800 MB)
 2. [SMAG](https://www.nature.com/articles/s41467-023-43000-z) catalogue of soil 21,077 soil MAGs, `-c 200` (2.5 GB):